-- Before surgery move items that could be a trip hazard such as low tables, rugs, and cords. - Arrange items in cabinets and dresser drawers so things you commonly use are close to counter height - not too high and not too low.
-You should not bend over for items below your waist and you should not stand on stools. - Measure the height of bed from the top of the mattress to the bottom of the floor - Record the bed height here for your physical therapist:\\\\\inches
+- Before surgery move items that could be a trip hazard such as low tables,rugs, and cords - Organize items in cabinets and dresser drawers so that things you commonly use are within easy reach.
+This avoids unnecessary bending or stretching. - Aim for a counter height that is neither too high nor too low.
+Avoid bending over for items below your waist, and refrain from standing on stools.
+Measure the height of bed from the top of the mattress to the bottom of the floor - Record this measurement in inches for your physical therapist's reference

-Children and Pets:
+Children and pets

 - You may need to explain to children that they have to be careful around you for a few weeks.
 You should not carry them and they should not jump on you - Have sanitizing hand gel available for guests, children, and caregivers.
-Everyone should use sanitizing hand gel often to avoid potential infections. - Make a plan for your pets for your recovery.
-Pets can trip you or knock you over if they get too excited. - Pets may also be a source of germs so keep your pet clean and avoid letting them sleep on you until your surgery site is completely healed (no scab or skin breakage)
+Everyone should use sanitizing hand gel often to avoid potential infections - Make a plan for your pets for your recovery.
+Pets can trip you or knock you over if they get too excited - Pets may also be a source of germs so keep your pet clean and avoid letting them sleep on you until your surgery site is completely healed (no scab or skin breakage)